Harrybuilds/AirBNB_clone/one/README.md

 - destroy
 - count

-And as a part of the implementation of the command line interpreter coupled with the backend and file storage system, the folowing actions can be performed:
+And as part of the implementation of the command line interpreter coupled with the backend and file storage system, the folowing actions can be performed:
 -   Creating new objects (ex: a new User or a new Place)
 -   Retrieving an object from a file, a database etc…
 -   Doing operations on objects (count, compute stats, etc…)